• Skip to primary navigation

 • 1 kg (2 lb 3 oz) chickpeas

-• 1 tsp salt – optional
+• 1 teaspoon salt - optional

 Chickpeas, like any other legume, need to be soaked for two reasons.
 It makes the beans more digestible and helps the cooking process because they get softened beforehand.
 Ideally, you soak them overnight but you can speed this process up.